microsoft/ELL/INSTALL.md

     > cmake -G "Visual Studio 14 2015 Win64" ..

 **Important:** don't forget the two dots (..) at the end of the command!

 This command creates a solution file named `ELL.sln`, along with other files.
-By default, the solution file also builds interfaces using SWIG and code documentation using Doxygen.
-Alternatively, you can turn these options of by typing:
+The solution file can also build interfaces using SWIG (ON by default) and code documentation using Doxygen (OFF by default).
+You can change these options off by typing:

-    > cmake -G "Visual Studio 14 2015 Win64" -DSWIG_ENABLED=false -DDOXYGEN_ENABLED=false ..
+    > cmake -G "Visual Studio 14 2015 Win64" -DUSE_SWIG=false -DBUILD_DOCS=true ..

 There are two ways to build the library.
 One option is to open the solution file in Visual Studio and build it there.
 To do this, type: